manoelcampos/market-tracker/README.md

 It uses Yahoo Finance data for stocks.
 **This way, the app cannot be used for commercial porpuses.**
-The API from the brazilian exchange [Mercado Bitcoin](https://www.mercadobitcoin.com.br/api-doc/) used for cryptocurrencies.
+The API from the brazilian exchange [Mercado Bitcoin](https://www.mercadobitcoin.com.br/api-doc/) is used for cryptocurrencies.

 ## 1. Requirements